How to Fix Squeaky Floors in Your Home

 Tap a wood shim between the joist and the floorboard or subfloor.
 If this works, remove the shim, coat with wood glue, and insert again.
 Force in the shim only far enough to stop the squeak.

 While wood shims will separate flooring materials, a product called Squeak-Ender does the opposite: it pulls flooring layers together.
 This avoids any bowing effect that shims might cause and effectively brings the layers back to their true state.

-Bent, twisted, and otherwise malformed joists can be cured by sistering a two-by-four along the joist, butted up against the subfloor or floorboards.
+Bent, twisted, and otherwise malformed joists can be cured by sistering a 2x4 board along the joist, butted up against the subfloor or floorboards.

 Run a long bead of construction adhesive in the seam between the joists and the floorboards or subfloor.

 Sometimes lateral control is just as important as vertical control.
-If your joists lack blocking or the current blocks may not be doing their job, cut two-by-eight boards to fit between the joists' midpoints, tap them into place, then hammer into the joists with nails.
+If your joists lack blocking or the current blocks may not be doing their job, cut 2x8 boards to fit between the joists' midpoints, tap them into place, then hammer into the joists with nails.

 Repairing Squeaks From Above